2026 Speakers + Workshop Hosts

 -

 Hello!
 My name is Angela and I’m from Northern California, currently residing in Providence, RI where I have my dream job as a Sales Rep for Covoya Specialty Coffee.
 After getting my start in coffee as a barista in Seattle, I moved to New England where I first started building training programs for roasters and coffee shops, covering all things coffee and quality control.
 I love connecting with others over coffee and wine, one of my other favorite beverages.
-While talking coffee is always one of my favorite things, you can also find me playing games, crafting, and exploring the outdoors with friends, family and my dog, Jake.
+You can also find me playing games, crafting, and exploring the outdoors with friends, family and my dog, Jake.

 Anne Mercer